bshaw89/quiet-realm/A Ruleset for Building Musical Worlds.md

 	The sound must exist for a unit of time.
 This makes the landscape traversable.

 #### On Small Worlds
 >*Is a single note a world?
 It has an entrance and an exit and a sound, so in theory, yes.
 Whether it is traversable depends on length -- the length of a sound determines whether a traveler has time to enter, explore, and exit.
 A short single note does not seem to contain a world that is traversable; for a single sound, a minimum length is required, or a minimum of two sounds if length is very short.
-It may be that the ability to repeatedly visit a world is more important in the case of very small worlds such as these.*
+It may be that the ability to repeatedly visit a world is more important in the case of very small worlds such as these (loops).*

 #### Number of Sounds or World Density
 	This is a matter of preference, but for the purposes of creating a ruleset, heed the following: